superna9999/meta-meson/README.md

  - khadas-vim3-sdboot : .wic image to be booted using vendor u-boot

 Available S905X3/D3 machines are :
+ - khadas-vim3l : complete bootable .wic sdcard image with mainline U-boot
- - khadas-vim3l : .wic image to be booted using vendor u-boot
+ - khadas-vim3l-sdboot : .wic image to be booted using vendor u-boot
  - seirobotics-sei610: .wic image to be booted using vendor u-boot

 Available S9xxx machines are :